pavloskaralis/project4_frontend/README.md

 Summary:

-The front end consists of a single functional react component which utilizes useEffect and useState hooks to store and control data; the code is written to dynamically render an unknown amount of candidates and polling data onto a Chart.js canvas.
+The front end consists of a functional react thatwhich utilizes useEffect and useState hooks to store and control data; the code is written to dynamically render an unknown amount of candidates and polling data onto a Chart.js canvas.

 Control Flow: